nextflow-io/training/docs/basic_training/containers.md

 ### Build the image

-Build the Dockerfile image by using the following command:
+Build the Docker image based on the Dockerfile by using the following command:

 ```bash
 docker build -t my-image .
 ```

-Where "my-image" is the user-specified name tag for the Dockerfile, present in the current directory.
+Where "my-image" is the user-specified name for the container image you plan to build .

 !!! tip